fauly/fauly/README.md

 - **Commitment to Growth**: Transparency, regular updates, and effective communication are key.
 I use tools like Trello for progress tracking and foster productive collaborations.
 - **Teamwork**: Positive, open to collaboration, and adept at breaking down complex technical concepts into understandable language.

-## Projects

-(Here, you can list and link to some of your notable projects or repositories)

-- [Project Name](GitHub-Project-Link) - Brief description of the project.
-- [Another Project](GitHub-Project-Link) - Brief description of the project.

 ## Skills

 - Programming Languages: Lua, Python, C/C++, TypeScript